EZO Logo

 Following a set of best practices helps organizations stay updated on current IT capacity-related changes and adapt accordingly to achieve optimal results.
 Some of the best practices to follow are:

-Latest versions are frequently released that cater to current technological changes such as AI tools.
+The latest versions are frequently released that cater to current technological changes like AI tools.
 Staying up-to-date on recent releases is important to adopt technologies that are compatible yet cost-effective for the current business model in the organization.

-Create future IT demand scenarios and test current IT infrastructure if they can meet additional requirements or not.
+Create future IT demand scenarios and test current IT infrastructure to see if it can meet additional requirements.
 This helps to foresee how much capacity the current infrastructure can meet and at what point problems can occur.

 Was this helpful?